narrat3d/pictorial-maps-mask-rcnn/README.md

 ## Inference

 * first convert your checkpoint models into inference graphs with convert_model.py
-* use highlight_characters.py to draw bounding boxes around and transparent masks on top of the persons on the map
+* use highlight_characters.py to draw bounding boxes around persons and transparent masks over persons on the map
-* use extract_characters.py to mask out the persons on the map and store them on separate images
+* use extract_characters.py to mask out persons on the map and store them on separate images
-* use extract_characters_from_train_and_eval_maps.py to store persons on separate images incl. background or parts of it, plus the corresponding keypoints and masks from the training or validation data (https://ikgftp.ethz.ch/?u=oMwO&p=lzet&path=/persons_on_maps_training_data.zip)
+* use extract_characters_from_train_and_eval_maps.py to store persons on separate images with some or entire background, plus the corresponding keypoints and masks from the [training or validation data](https://ikgftp.ethz.ch/?u=oMwO&p=lzet&path=/persons_on_maps_training_data.zip)

 ## Sources